Ineshtandy/e-ssistance/README.md

 2. **Install the Web Extension:**
 	- Load the extension from the `ext_explr/extension/` directory in your browser's extension settings (Developer Mode).
 3. **Interact via the Extension:**
-	- Use the extension popup to generate emails or retrieve emails for a specific date range.
+	- Use the extension to generate emails or retrieve emails for a specific date range.

 ## Technologies Used